Doug Flutie: Professional career

-USFL career
+New Jersey Generals

 Despite his successful college achievements, whether Flutie was too small to play professional football was uncertain.
 When asked on television "Can a guy who's five-foot-nine, 175 pounds make it in the pros?", he answered "Yes, he can.
 But it's a matter of ability and not size.
 I feel I can play; I don't know for sure, and those questions will be answered in the future."

 Flutie was seen as extremely attractive to the USFL, which was desperate for a star to reinvigorate the league as it was in financial difficulty.
-Meanwhile, the Buffalo Bills, who had the first pick of the 1985 NFL Draft, still had the rights to Jim Kelly (who had earlier spurned them to go to the USFL) and also had concerns about Flutie's height.
+Meanwhile, the Buffalo Bills, who had the first pick in the 1985 NFL draft, still had the rights to Jim Kelly (who had earlier spurned them to go to the USFL) and also had concerns about Flutie's height.
 He was selected by the USFL's New Jersey Generals in the 1985 territorial draft, which took place in January, months before the 1985 NFL Draft.
 Flutie went through negotiations with the Generals and agreed on a deal that would make him the highest paid pro football player and highest paid rookie in any sport with $7 million over five years; Flutie was officially signed on February 4, 1985.
 Having already signed with the USFL, Flutie was not selected in the NFL Draft until the 11th round as the 285th overall pick by the Los Angeles Rams.

 Flutie entered the USFL with much hype and fanfare.
 However, many began to wonder if the scouts who said Flutie could not compete on the pro level were right, despite the plenitude of great NFL quarterbacks with awful initial professional seasons.
 In February 1985, Flutie made his USFL debut against the Orlando Renegades.
 His debut was not impressive, as his first two professional passes were intercepted by Renegades linebacker Jeff Gabrielsen.
 The only two touchdowns that New Jersey scored came from turnovers by Orlando quarterback Jerry Golsteyn.
-By the time Flutie's debut was over, he completed 7 of 18 passes, for a total of 174 yards, while running for 51 yards.
+By the time Flutie's debut was over, he completed 7 of 18 passes for a total of 174 yards, while also running for 51 yards.
 Flutie completed 134 of 281 passes for 2,109 yards and 13 touchdowns with the Generals in 1985 in 15 games.
 He suffered an injury late in the season that saw him turn over the reins to reserve quarterback Ron Reeves.
-The Generals went on to sport an 11–7 record and a second-place finish in the USFL's Eastern Conference.
+The Generals went on to finish with an 11–7 record and a second-place finish in the USFL's Eastern Conference.
 The USFL folded in 1986, and Flutie and punter Sean Landeta were the league's last active players in the NFL.

-National Football League debut

-On October 14, 1986, the Los Angeles Rams traded their rights to Flutie to the Chicago Bears in exchange for multiple draft picks.
-Flutie appeared in 4 games for the 1986 Chicago Bears.